Charles Edward Merriam: Local political career

 Merriam was a member of the Chicago City Charter Convention of 1906.
 He was commissioned by the City Club of Chicago in 1906 to study Chicago's tax system, and later served as a vice president of that influential organization.
-He served as a Chicago City Council Alderman for the old 7th Ward from 1909 to 1911, winning office (in part) due to the success of his 1903 textbook.
+He served as a Chicago City Council alderman from the old 7th ward from 1909 to 1911, winning office (in part) due to the success of his 1903 textbook.
 He served on two key committees (Crime and Finance), and also served on three important city commissions (City Expenditures, Harbor, and Waste).
 While serving on the Harbor Commission, he became acquainted with Frederic Delano, uncle of Franklin D. Roosevelt.

 He left office in 1911 to run (unsuccessfully) as a Republican for Mayor of Chicago.
 His campaign manager was Harold Ickes.
-Although he won the Republican primary by a very wide margin, he narrowly lost the general election to Carter Harrison Jr. Merriam and Ickes helped co-found the Illinois Progressive Party, and they supported Robert M. La Follette for president until Theodore Roosevelt defeated him for the Progressive Party nomination.
+Although he won the Republican primary by a very wide margin, he narrowly lost the general election to Carter Harrison IV Merriam and Ickes helped co-found the Illinois Progressive Party, and they supported Robert M. La Follette for president until Theodore Roosevelt defeated him for the Progressive Party nomination.
 He campaigned for former President Theodore Roosevelt under the "Bull Moose" ticket in 1912.
-He again served as an Alderman from 1913 to 1917, albeit as an Independent rather than a Republican.
+He again served as an alderman from the 7th ward from 1913 to 1917, albeit as an Independent rather than a Republican.
 In 1916, he established the Bureau of Public Efficiency, a private organization which helped establish many quasi-public corporations and organized the Chicago Park District.
 Merriam lost his bid for re-election as alderman after being defeated in the Republican primary by just five votes in 1917.
 He unsuccessfully ran again for mayor in 1919, losing the Republican primary to incumbent William Hale Thompson.